 Growing garlic is extremely simple.
 In fact, this adaptable crop can be grown in a wide variety of conditions as long as the plants are able to receive ample sunlight, water, and nutrients.
 Beyond these growth requirements, garlic plants are an excellent choice for container plantings and in raised bed gardens with well-draining soils.

-In general, garlic should be planted in the fall about 3-4 weeks before the first hard freeze occurs.
+In general, garlic should be planted in the fall about three to four weeks before the first hard freeze occurs.
 This period of time allows the bulb to develop a root system as the weather transitions into winter.
 After the ground freezes, apply a layer of mulch.
 This insulating layer of mulch will help regulate temperature and soil moisture levels throughout the coldest part of the growing season.

 With careful planning, growers are able to produce a bountiful harvest of garlic cloves which will last all season long.